jrs-innovation-center/CODEcampAS/5-madlib-generator/index.md

 # Mad Lib Generator

-In this project we are going to build our personal mad lib application.
-Like in project 2, we will build a form of inputs that will generate a story based on the inputs that are filled out.
+In this project we are going to build our personal mad lib generator.
+Like in the character project, we will build a form of inputs that will generate a story based on the inputs that are filled out.

 Before we start the project we need to learn about some new features: